-The Underlying Index is rebalanced semi-annually after market close on the third Friday in June and December.
-Additions to the Underlying Index generally occur only at the time of the semiannual rebalance, but constituents removed from the Parent Index are removed from the Underlying Index simultaneously.
-Apart from scheduled rebalances, the Index Provider or its agents may carry out additional ad hoc rebalances to the Underlying Index in order, for example, to reflect corporate actions or spin-offs.
+Additions to the Underlying Index generally occur only at the time of the annual rebalance, but constituents removed from the S&P 500 Index are removed from the Underlying Index simultaneously.
+Apart from scheduled rebalance, the Index Provider or its agents may carry out additional ad hoc adjustments to the Underlying Index in order, for example, to reflect corporate actions or spinoffs.

-The Fund is rebalanced in accordance with the Underlying Index.
+The Fund is rebalanced and reweighted in accordance with the Underlying Index.